sumpfgottheit/pdu1800/README.md

 See the [Wiki](https://github.com/sumpfgottheit/pdu1800/wiki) for installation instructions for the PDU1800 on the Raspberry and the Readme of the [PDU1800 Data Provider](https://github.com/sumpfgottheit/pdu1800_data_provider).

+## Usage Hints

+If you exit a driving session and let the dashboard run, the UDP Telemetry Reader needs to be reinitialized.
+Just touch the display a click on "Restart".
+This will reinitialize the Telemetry Reader and the fuel calculation.

 ## Technical Overview

 The [PDU1800 Data Provider](https://github.com/sumpfgottheit/pdu1800_data_provider) is a Assetto Corsa Python Plugin.
 It collects the necessary data using [Rombiks siminfo.py](http://www.assettocorsa.net/forum/index.php?threads/shared-memory-for-python-applications-sim_info-py-for-ac-v0-22.11382/) and the PythonAPI for the Delta Time.
 All data is collected, converted into a hash, pickled and sent to the Pi with UDP.
 The data provider can show a debug window with the current collected data.